kumahq/kuma-website/docs/docs/0.7.3/documentation/deployments.md

 Although standalone mode can support complex multi-cluster or hybrid deployments (Kubernetes + VMs) as long as the networking requirements are satisfied, typically in most use cases our connectivity cannot be flattened out across multiple clusters.
 Therefore standalone mode is usually a great choice within the context of one cluster (ie: within one Kubernetes cluster or one AWS VPC).

-For those situations where the standalone deployment mode doesn't satisfy our architecture, Kuma provides a [multi-zone mode](#multi-zone-mode) which is more powerful and provides a greater degree of flexibility in more complex environments.
+For those situations where the standalone deployment mode doesn't satistfy our architecture, Kuma provides a [multi-zone mode](#multi-zone-mode) which is more powerful and provides a greater degree of flexibility in more complex environments.

 ### Usage